 The school holds awards in Artsmark Gold, Healthy Schools Plus, International Schools 2014-2017 and Sainsbury's School Games Mark Silver Award.
-We are also a licensed Trauma Informed School.
+We are also a Trauma Informed School.

-In compliance with the new SEN Code of Practice and SEND Reforms, there is a graduated approach to the identification, provision and support of all pupils which includes a period of close monitoring and targeted provision prior to the consideration being given to place a child onto the school Record of Need (RON).
-Should a pupil require provision that is additional and different from what is normally provided, they are placed on the RON under one single category, namely SEN Support.
+In compliance with the new SEN Code of Practice and SEND Reforms, there is a graduated approach to the identification, provision and support of all pupils which includes a period of close monitoring and targeted provision prior to the consideration being given to place a child onto the school's SEN Record of Need (RON).
+Should a pupil require provision that is additional to and different from what is normally provided, they are placed on the RON under one single category, namely SEN Support.
 Their provision will be identified and progress monitored via Individual Provision Mapping.

-This policy sets out our commitment to raising the aspirations and expectations for all pupils with SEN, including those identified as Gifted and Talented.
+This policy sets out our commitment to raising the aspirations and expectations for all pupils with Special Educational Needs.